Dosage Form: ointment

 Lidocaine Ointment Dosage and Administration

-A single application should not exceed 5 g of Lidocaine Ointment USP, 5% containing 250 mg of lidocaine base (equivalent chemically to approximately 300 mg of Lidocaine hydrochloride).
+A single application should not exceed 5 g of Lidocaine Ointment 5%, containing 250 mg of lidocaine base (equivalent chemically to approximately 300 mg of lidocaine hydrochloride).
 This is roughly equivalent to squeezing a six (6) inch length of ointment from the tube.
 In a 70 kg adult this dose equals 3.6 mg/kg (1.6 mg/lb) lidocaine base.
-No more than 17-20 g of ointment or 850-1000 mg lidocaine base should be administered in any one day.
+No more than one-half tube, approximately 17-20 g of ointment or 850-1000 mg lidocaine base, should be administered in any one day.

 For medical use, apply topically for adequate control of symptoms.
 The use of a sterile gauze pad is suggested for application to broken skin tissue.
 Apply to the tube prior to intubation.